- Whole Foods is Now Selling Rabbit Meat

 - Northern California Whole Foods Contact Information

-Whole Foods in Northern California has recently decided to start selling rabbit meat citing a demand.
+In the summer of 2014, Whole Foods decided to start selling rabbit meat citing a demand.
 They are selling the meat of juvenile New Zealand rabbits, exactly the same type of rabbits as many of our friends here at SaveABunny, like Harry (pictured), Rama, Lacey and Lemondrop, and Ping and Pong.
-In addition, we have heard that Whole Foods in the Mid-Atlantic region will start selling rabbit flesh in the summer.
+Whole Foods is selling rabbit meat in 5 regions.

 Yes!
 In addition to doing the below actions as individuals, we encourage business owners and non-profits to sign on to our letter to whole foods to stop rabbit meat.

 We have contacted Northern California Whole Foods stores inquiring about rabbit meat.
 All of them have started selling rabbit meat.
 See the table of Northern California Whole Foods Contact Information below.

 For those concerned with Whole Foods outside of Northern California, we advise you to call your local store and inquire, and also to tell them your thoughts about the issue regardless of whether or not your store is in a region that is currently selling.